Tysonpower/starlinkstatus/README.md

 * -s    Enable Speedtest (needs speedtest cli by Ookla)
 * -d    Enable Dishy Data (needs gRPCurl)
-* -w    Use WSL1 mode if you can't use WSL2 on Windows
+* -w    Use WSL1 mode for old wsl installations on Windows

+Note: Since new Dishy Firmware Blocks some APIs a "Permission Denied" Error can be seen in the Log when -d is used, as long as it says "Saved" at the end of the Output all is fine.

+## Linux/Mac
 It is run by a cronjob on a regular basis, follow the Comamnds below after Download.
 Replace ~path/to/ with the path you saved the Script to and YOURAPIKEY with the Key you got for your Dishy after Sign Up.
 This example will run the Script including a Speedtest and Data from yur Dishy every 15 Minutes.